Bandar bin Sultan Al Saud

-Bandar bin Sultan Al Saud (بندر بن سلطان بن عبد العزيز آل سعود; born 2 March 1949) is a member of the Saudi ruling family, a grandson of King Abdulaziz, military officer, and retired diplomat who served as Saudi Arabia's ambassador to the United States from 1983 to 2005.
-From 2005 to 2015, he served as secretary general of the National Security Council and was director general of the Saudi Intelligence Agency from 2012 to 2014.
+Bandar bin Sultan Al Saud (بندر بن سلطان بن عبد العزيز آل سعود; born 2 March 1949) is a member of the Saudi royal family, military officer, and retired diplomat who served as Saudi Arabia's ambassador to the United States from 1983 to 2005.
+He is the grandson of Saudi King Abdulaziz.

+From 2005 to 2015, Bandar served as secretary general of the National Security Council and was director general of the Saudi Intelligence Agency from 2012 to 2014.
 From 2014 to 2015, he was King Abdullah's special envoy.

 Early life

-Bandar was born officially on 2 March 1949 in Taif.
-By his own account, and according to Western think tanks, his actual date of birth is later.
-He had reportedly altered his birthday (overstated his age) to enter the Royal Saudi Air Force while a teen.
+Bandar is legally stated to have been born on 2 March 1949 in Taif, Saudi Arabia.
+By his own account, and researchers', his actual date of birth is later.
+He had reportedly overstated his age on official documents to enter the Royal Saudi Air Force (RSAF) as a teenager.

 Bandar's parents were Prince Sultan bin Abdulaziz and his Ethiopian concubine Khiziran.
 Both of Bandar's parents were very young at the time of his birth: his mother Khiziran was just sixteen, and was working as a maid in the palace when she first came in contact with Sultan, who was 23.
 The royal family provided Khiziran with a generous monthly pension after Bandar was born, but told her to take her child and live with her own family.

 Bandar thus spent his early years in a non-royal milieu, living with his mother and aunt, and had little contact with his father until he was about eight years old.
 By this time, the royal family relented and invited Khiziran to bring Bandar with her and live in the palace with Prince Sultan's widowed mother, Hassa bint Ahmed Al Sudairi.
 Khiziran died in Riyadh in October 2019.